Important information

 Our goal is to cover the use of new technologies and new uses for established technologies when they've been scientifically proven safe, effective and have a positive effect on health outcomes beyond what is currently available.

-Based on the strength of the evidence reviewed by the Medical Directors, HealthPartners generally extends health plan coverage to all procedures, drugs, devices, diagnostic tests and technologies that have proven to be safe, effective and have a positive effect on health outcomes beyond what is currently available.
+Based on the strength of the evidence reviewed, HealthPartners generally extends health plan coverage to all procedures, drugs, devices, diagnostic tests and technologies that have proven to be safe, effective and have a positive effect on health outcomes beyond what is currently available.
 New technologies that do not meet these standards are considered experimental/investigative or not medically necessary and are generally not covered.
 In some cases, coverage may be limited due to contract exclusions.

 Coverage for new pharmaceuticals

 HealthPartners develops and maintains a drug formulary based on several guiding principles.
 Effectiveness is weighted most heavily, followed by safety, and then by cost.
 New drugs are carefully reviewed by clinical pharmacists.
 This review includes a literature review, a review of the FDA-approved prescribing information, a review of guidelines and drug compendia, a comparison with current formulary products, and a pharmacoeconomics comparison.
-Next, the drug is reviewed by a therapeutic-specific advisory group of specialty and primary care physicians.
-Finally, the Pharmacy and Therapeutics Committee considers the advisory group recommendation and also considers more closely the cost implications and member service issues resulting from any formulary changes.
+Next, the drug is reviewed by a therapeutic-specific advisory group that includes specialists and primary care providers.
+The P&T Committee then considers the literature and the advisory group recommendation for each medication and determines coverage status and criteria.

 Breast reconstruction coverage